srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     dotnet run
     ```

-    > **Note**:  When running `dotnet run` for the simulated device, if a `ProvisioningTransportException` exception is displayed, the most common cause is an _Invalid certificate_ error.
-If this happens, ensure the CA Certificate in DPS, and the Device Certificate for the simulated device application are configured correctly.
+    > **Note**:  When you run your simulated device for the first time, the most common error is an _Invalid certificate_ error.
+If a `ProvisioningTransportException` exception is displayed, it is most likely due to this error.
+If you see a message similar to the one shown below, you will need to ensure that the CA Certificate in DPS, and the Device Certificate for the simulated device application are configured correctly before you can continue.
     >
     > ```text
     > localmachine:LabFiles User$ dotnet run